guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

 ```

 > A special note on the type of the image input.
 You may have noticed that we use `tf.uint8`.
 This is because our image is encoded in grey-levels (integers from `0` to `255` - and $ 2^8 = 256 $).
 Even if we could give a `tf.float32` Tensor as input to Tensorflow, this would be 4 times more expensive in terms of memory bandwith.
-As data starvation is one of the main bottlenecks of GPUs, this simple trick can save us some computation time.
+As data starvation is one of the main bottlenecks of GPUs, this simple trick can save us some training time.
 For further improvement of the data pipeline, have a look at [the new Tensorflow data pipeline](https://www.tensorflow.org/versions/r1.4/api_docs/python/tf/data).

 ### Encoder

-Apply some convolutional network on top of the image an flatten the output into a sequence of vectors $ [e_1, \dots, e_n] $, each of those corresponding to a region of the input image.
+__High-level idea__ Apply some convolutional network on top of the image an flatten the output into a sequence of vectors $ [e_1, \dots, e_n] $, each of those corresponding to a region of the input image.
 These vectors will correspond to the hidden vectors of the LSTM that we used for translation.

 > Once our image is transformed into a sequence, we can use the seq2seq model!

 {% include image.html url="/assets/img2latex/img2latex_encoder.svg" description="Convolutional Encoder - produces a sequence of vectors" size="100%" %}

-We need to extract features from our image, and for this, nothing has (yet) been proven more effective than convolutions.
+We need to extract features from our image, and for this, nothing has ([yet](https://arxiv.org/abs/1710.09829)) been proven more effective than convolutions.
 Here, there is nothing much to say except that we pick some architecture that has been proven to be effective for Optical Character Recognition (OCR), which stacks convolutional layers and max-pooling to produce a Tensor of shape $ [H', W', 512] $

 ```python